 A single ticket to the Ancient Agora and the Museum costs 10 euro (April – October) or 5 euro (November – March).
 Opening hours vary by season, so check the official website for updated information.

-A better option if you are planning to visit several ancient sites in Athens is the combined ticket, which costs 30 euro.
+A better option if you are planning to visit several ancient sites in Athens is the combined ticket.
 Visitors can explore the Agora, the Acropolis and five more archaeological sites in Athens.

 On certain days, entrance to the Athenian Agora is free: